virtual-labs/tool-vscode-plugin/README.md

     ![image](images/deploy.png)

+**Note**:
-**Note**: If there are multiple experiment folders in a directory, you will have to open the folder on VS Code on which you wish to work and this extension will work on that folder only.
+- If there are multiple experiment folders in a directory, you will have to open the folder on VS Code on which you wish to work and this extension will work on that folder only.
+- Before using the **Deploy for Testing** functionality of the extension, you need to have the write permissions to the repository.
+- After initializing the experiment, the branch will be set to dev by default.
+Don't change the branch manually using command line/terminal as the extension takes care of it on it's own.

 ## Developer Support